LukasNiessen/ArchUnitTS/README.md

 // More layers ...
 ```

-Lastly we ensure that some basic code metric rules are met.
+Lastly we ensure that some code metric rules are met.

 ```typescript
 it('should not contain too large files', () => {